Click on the picture to see a movie of a grinding machine in action.

 This can help you save $$ [by not buying eyepieces which won't work on your telescope] and time.
+Try using it for your telescope and eyepieces (maybe at a star party - using other eyepieces beyond the limit?!).

 When the two formulas are combined (since Mag1=Mag2); we get: